-Our residency program will only accept applications for the 2021 Match through the Electronic Residency Application service (ERAS) until November 30, 2020, although applications are reviewed and interviews offered on a rolling basis.
-A complete application through ERAS should consist of the following: Personal Statement, Step 1 scores and Step 2 when available, CV/Resume, Medical School Transcripts, Three letters of recommendations and your Medical School Performance Evaluation (MSPE).
+Our residency program will only accept applications for the 2022 Match through the Electronic Residency Application Service (ERAS) until November 30, 2021, although applications are reviewed and interviews offered on a rolling basis.
+A complete application through ERAS should consist of the following:

 We will review applications through ERAS and select those to interview who meet our program criteria.
-The interview process for the 2020-21 resident recruitment season will be all virtual beginning in November and run through mid-January 2021.
+The interview process for the 2021-22 resident recruitment season will continue to be all virtual beginning in October and will conclude in January 2022.
 Each interview will include 1:1 Zoom meetings with a faculty member, resident and our Program Director, Dr. Dominic Geffken.
-In addition, applicants will have an informal scenario based discussion with one of our Behavioral Health clinicians.
+In addition, applicants will have an informal scenario-based discussion with one of our faculty members.
 We will provide information virtually on what makes our program unique, both through the education and clinical experience via videos and some relevant reading material.

 There are many factors that are considered when selecting applicants for an interview at NH Dartmouth Family Medicine Residency (NHDFMR).
 Below are our general guidelines: